-Square Cash offers a pretty bare-bones service, but it does what most people need (and does it well).
+Cash App offers a pretty bare-bones service, but it does what people need, and does it well.
 If you have any problems, there are a few ways to solve them.

-Dispute payments: if any unauthorized charges appear in your bank account, contact your bank immediately to get full protection under federal law.
-It’s also a good idea to let Square Cash know that you’re disputing the charge.
+If any unauthorized charges appear in your bank account, contact your bank immediately to get full protection under federal law.
+It’s also a good idea to let Cash App know that you’re disputing the charge.

-Keep track: to keep tabs on any Square Cash activity, you can sign up for text message alerts.
+To keep tabs on any Cash App activity, you can sign up for text message alerts.
 To do this, you’ll need to create an account and turn on text alerts.

 Venmo is one of the most popular P2P payment methods, but that popularity has attracted scammers.